 Montreal taught me to embrace my “perplexed.”
 She taught me that every room has a window, if only we know to look for it.

 And she taught me that no matter what plot twists await us on the next page, it is possible to balance on one foot, pink as the day we were born.

 Lani T. Montreal is a Filipina educator, writer, performer and community activist based in Chicago.
 Her writings have been published and produced in Canada, the US, the Philippines and in cyberspace.
 She has a forthcoming poetry collection “FANBOYS,” which will be out May 2018.

-Rachel Slotnick received her MFA from the School of the Art Institute of Chicago in 2010.
+Rachel Slotnick (she/hers/her) received her MFA from the School of the Art Institute of Chicago in 2010.
 She is a tenure track faculty member at Malcolm X College and adjunct faculty at the School of the Art Institute of Chicago.
 She is a commissioned muralist for Chicago’s 35th, 39th, 46th and 47th wards.
 Rachel recently completed sculpture installations on Michigan Avenue as a donation to PAWS Chicago, one of which has been placed on permanent display at the University of Wisconsin, Madison.
-Her work has appeared in Mad Hat, Thrice Fiction, Driftwood Press, After Hours, Rain Taxi, Newfound, and The Brooklyn Rail among others.
+Her work has appeared in Mad Hat, Thrice Fiction, Driftwood Press, After Hours, Rain Taxi, Newfound and The Brooklyn Rail, among others.
 Rachel won Rhino Poetry’s Founder’s Prize and was nominated by Rhino Poetry for the Pushcart Prize in 2015.
 She was nominated by Make Literary Magazine for the Pushcart Prize in 2017.
 She is the author of “In Lieu of Flowers,” available through Tortoise Books.